Get Help Fast, Most inspections scheduled within days

 Are older homes in Lake Forest more prone to mold?

 Yes.
-Pre-1940 construction methods and aging materials — stone foundations, plaster walls, original woodwork — retain moisture differently than modern builds, making hidden mold development more likely over time.
+Pre-1940 construction methods and aging materials, including stone foundations, plaster walls, and original woodwork, retain moisture differently than modern builds, making hidden mold development more likely over time.

 Does living near a ravine increase mold risk?